ApolloAuto/apollo/docs/howto/how_to_leverage_scenario_editor.md

     ![](images/se_zoom1.png)

-2. **Re-center tool**: this tool allows you to locate you ego-car on the map even if you have moved away
+2. **Re-center tool**: this tool allows you to locate your ego-car on the map even if you have moved away

     ![](images/se_center1.png)